bitwes/Gut/GODOT_4_README.md

 To test this new paradigm `assert_setget` has been removed.  `assert_property` has changed to work with the new syntax.
 Added `assert_property_with_backing_variable` to validate the backing variable wiring....etc.

 `assert_property` will generate a warning when it finds "public" accessors for these properties (`get_foo`, `set_foo`).

+## Implementation Changes
+* The `Gut` control has been removed.
+Adding a `Gut` node to a scene to run tests will no longer work.
+This control dates back to Godot 2.x days.
+With GUT 7.4.1 I believe the in-editor Gut Panel has enough features to discontinue using a Scene/`Gut` control to run tests.
+Another approach for running tests in a deployed project will be added at some point.
+* The GUI for GUT has been simplified to reflect that it is no longer used to run tests, just display progress and output.
+It has also been decoupled from `gut.gd`.  `gut.gd` is now a `Node` instead of a `Control` and all GUI logic has been removed.
+New signals have been added so that a GUI can be made without `gut.gd` having to know anything about it.
+As a result, GUT can now be run without a GUI if that ever becomes something we want to do.
+* Replaced the old `yield_between_tests` flag with `paint_after`.
+This property (initially set to .1s) tells GUT how long to wait before it pauses for 1 frame to allow for painting the screen.
+This value is checked after each test, so longer tests can still cause a delay in the painting of the screen.
+This has made the painting a little choppier but has cut down the time it takes to run tests (200 simple tests in 20 scripts dropped from 2+ seconds to .5 seconds to run).
+This feature is settable from the command line, .gutconfig.json, and GutPanel.
+* Doubling has changed significantly.